-Safety Navigator for california comunities
+Safety Navigator for California Communities

 Safety Navigator for California Communities (SNCC) is a Caltrans-funded initiative designed to help California local agencies, Tribes, and transportation partners successfully pursue federal transportation discretionary grants.
 Administered in coordination with Caltrans’ Division of Local Assistance, the program provides statewide training, technical assistance, and information-sharing focused on programs such as BUILD (formerly RAISE/TIGER) and other U.S. Department of Transportation funding opportunities.